 8. Sales Training

 Though many organizations see the need to implement social selling tools, some haven’t fully developed processes or training yet.
-Then, sellers have access to a wide variety of tools without clear structure on how to use them.
+Then, sellers have access to a wide variety of tools without a clear structure on how to use them.
 And, a fool with a tool is still a fool.
 Why?
 Because sellers need to be trained on how to leverage these tools to reach the modern buyer.

 During our Selling with LinkedIn ®, sellers learn how to find, engage, and connect with buyers, are provided customized messaging templates to send to prospects, and how to turn online connections into offline sales conversations.

 9. Video Sales Acceleration

 These tools provide a platform where reps can boost lead generation by allowing them to record, store, and organize videos.
 Then, they can easily share them with prospects to offer a more engaging message than a voicemail or email.
-Some video sales acceleration tools are OneMob, Vidyard, and Videolicious.
+Some video sales acceleration tools are OneMob, Vidyard, StoryXpress and Videolicious.

 Remember, properly leveraging video to connect with prospects requires more than pointing and shooting.
 Just like any tool, sellers need to be trained on effective techniques, appropriate messaging, and the best ways to share videos with prospects.
-Our Selling with Video Virtual Bootcamp teaches sellers the essential techniques of effectively leveraging video throughout the sales cycle over the course of five weeks (all remotely!).
+Our Selling with Video Virtual Bootcamp teaches sellers the essential techniques of effectively leveraging video throughout the sales cycle over the course of seven weeks (all remotely!).

 10. Content Distribution and Employee Advocacy

 Curating the right content and providing sellers with an easy way to share that content is essential to social selling.
 By sharing 3rd party content on social platforms and directly with prospects, sellers build relationships, develop their thought leadership, and expand their network.
-Content curation tools, such as Scoop.it and Grapevine6, can streamline the process of finding relevant content.
+Content curation tools, such as Scoop.it can streamline the process of finding relevant content.